-- You can now use a small smear of fluoride toothpaste to brush baby’s teeth.
-(Teaching him to spit it out can be fun!)
+- Nine-month-olds need to have the few teeth they have brushed regularly.
+You can now use a small smear of fluoride toothpaste to help brush baby’s teeth.
+(Teaching them to spit it out can be fun!)

-- Create a baby obstacle course with cushions baby can climb, scoot and cruise over and around, to help her experiment with her movement skills.
+- Nine-month-old babies love adventure!
+Create a mini obstacle course with cushions baby can climb, scoot and cruise over and around to help them experiment with their movement skills.

 - Take baby’s 9-month-old baby milestone photo.